 Thank you to everyone who’s been following and engaging with their legislators to help critical bills get passed!
 There is still more work to be done in a lot of areas as you will find out in this report particularly in funding salmon habitat projects.

-Whale Scout, a nonprofit organization based in King County, Washington is looking for student interns for spring and summer sessions to assist with salmon habitat restoration and outreach and education activities with diverse audiences.
+Whale Scout, a nonprofit organization based in King County, Washington is looking for student interns for the summer session to assist with salmon habitat restoration and outreach and education activities with diverse audiences.
 Dedicated to protecting Pacific Northwest whales through land-based conservation experiences, Whale Scout takes a boots-on-the-ground approach to recovering endangered Southern Resident killer whales and the salmon they rely upon.
 We acknowledge that we are on the ancestral lands of the Coast Salish people, and recognize that certain local communities of color are disproportionately impacted by lack of salmon, poor water quality, and access to outdoor environmental experiences and education.
 Our programs, including this internship, work to address these issues.
 We are seeking applicants whose backgrounds, experiences, language skills, and interests align with environmental justice goals related to Puget Sound.
-This internship will offer students the opportunity to learn about killer whales, salmon habitat, native vegetation, communication, community building, non-profit organizational management, and become certified water quality monitors (summer).
+This internship will offer students the opportunity to learn about killer whales, salmon habitat, native vegetation, communication, community building, non-profit organizational management, and become certified water quality monitors.
 It will offer those 16 and older field experience educating the public including diverse communities.
-The summer internship may also include opportunities to participate in a field trip to San Juan Island.
-No prior experience is required for either program.
-Students are invited to apply for spring and/or summer sessions separately.
-Interns are offered hourly compensation.
+The summer internship may also include opportunities to participate in a field trip to San Juan Island and Ballard Locks.
+No prior experience is required for the program.
+Interns are offered $24/hr at 18 hours per week.

 Application Deadlines: